Configuration Options

 SCALR_AGENT_CONTAINER_TASK_SCHEDULING_TIMEOUT

-The container task's (e.g., Kubernetes Pod) scheduling timeout in seconds.
-The task will wait in the queued status; if the cluster does not allocate resources within the timeout, the task switches to the errored status.
-Default: 120
+SCALR_AGENT_CONTAINER_TASK_SCHEDULING_TIMEOUTThe container task's (e.g. Kubernetes Pod) scheduling timeout in seconds.
+The task will be waiting for the scheduling in the queued status, if the cluster does not allocate resources for the container in that timeout the task will be switched to the errored status.

 SCALR_AGENT_CONTAINER_TASK_ACQUIRE_TIMEOUT